Rwb3n/SF-Boxfresh-app/03_real-build/01_mid-way_model.md

 ## Latest Schema Overview
 Below is the latest schema.
 I've labeleld each batch of objects based on their collective function.
+The idea here is to start with the Objects most closely related to the operatives, the service layer, and then build around it.

 ---
 1. Inventory Objects | 2. **Proposed** Contract Element Objects | 3.
 Core Contract Objects | 4.
 Execution Layer Objects | 5.
 Resource & Asset Objects